Ashwanthkk/EYE-DETETECTION/README.md

 * The dataset is available from [dataset link](https://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html).

-* Trained weights is provided in this repo (not recommended)
+* Trained weights is not provided in this repo you can train them using train.py.

-Once finished, you can easily test the model using your own inference script.
+Once finished, you can easily test the model using predict.py

 ---